-This section describes the PC health monitoring features of the X7DA8/X7DAE.
-All have an onboard System Hardware Monitor chip that supports PC health monitoring.

-An onboard voltage monitor will scan the following voltages continuously: Onboard Voltage Monitors for the CPU Cores, Chipset Voltage, +3.3V, +5V, +12V, -12V, +5V Standby and Vbat.
+This section describes the PC health monitoring features of the X7DA8+/X7DAE+.
+All have an onboard System Hardware Monitor chip that supports PC health monitoring.An onboard voltage monitor will scan the following voltages continuously: CPU Cores, Chipset Voltage, +3.3V, +5V, +12V, -12V, +5V Standby and Vbat.
 Once a voltage becomes unstable, a warning is given or an error message is sent to the screen.
 Users can adjust the voltage thresholds to define the sensitivity of the voltage monitor.